Kasemdeh

-Kasemdeh (كاسمده) (Note: Also romanized as Kāsemdeh) is a neighborhood in the city of Emamzadeh Abdollah in the Central District of Amol County, Mazandaran province, Iran.
+Kasemdeh (كاسمده) (Note: Also romanized as Kāsemdeh) is a neighborhood in the city of Emamzadeh Abdollah in Emamzadeh Abdollah District of Amol County, Mazandaran province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Kasemdeh's population was 646 in 158 households, when it was a village in Bala Khiyaban-e Litkuh Rural District.
+At the time of the 2006 National Census, Kasemdeh's population was 646 in 158 households, when it was a village in Bala Khiyaban-e Litkuh Rural District of the Central District.

-After the census, the village of Esku Mahalleh was merged with the villages of Espand and Kasemdeh and renamed the village of Emamzadeh Abdollah, which was elevated to the status of a city after the following 2011 census.
+In 2010, the village of Esku Mahalleh was merged with the villages of Espand and Kasemdeh and renamed the village of Emamzadeh Abdollah, which was converted to a city in 2012.